 93,600 BP: Speculative earth crust displacement (Flem-Aths, after Hapgood) Next see 52,600 BP, below.

-90,000 BP: Warmth-loving species such as Hippos, Hyaenas & Lions replaced gradually by Mammoths, Wolves, Bison etc, but tropical species gone altogether by 15,000 BP.
+90,000 BP: Warmth-loving species such as Hippos, Hyaenas and Lions gradually replaced in the British Isles by Mammoths, Wolves, Bison etc.Tropical species gone altogether by 15,000 BP.

 82,000 BP: Sea level fell again exposing raised beach on Barbados once more?
 (Earth’s Story).